chjiao/TAR-VIR/README.md

 The recruited reads usually contain both single- or paired-end reads, use the '-f' option of PEHaplo to input one fasta file.
 For details, please look at https://github.com/chjiao/PEHaplo.

-## Installing via conda
-Noted that all the packages can be found on anaconda.cloud, which means you can easily install them by using conda.
-You can follow the [Guaidance](https://github.com/chjiao/TAR-VIR/blob/master/Guidance%20for%20Installing%20PEHaplo%20and%20TAR-VIR.md)to install step by step.